Photochemotherapy and Photodynamic Therapy at a Glance

 Photochemotherapy with psoralens combines the use of oral or topical psoralens (P) and ultraviolet A radiation (UVA), termed PUVA.
 Psoralens are phototoxic compounds that enter cells and then absorb photons to produce photochemical reactions that alter the function of cellular constituents.1 This interaction results in a beneficial therapeutic effect after repeated controlled phototoxic reactions.
 Psoralens can be administered orally or applied topically to the skin in the form of solutions, creams, or baths.
 This therapy is currently used in the treatment of several common and uncommon skin diseases.

 In the 1970s, it was shown that orally administered 8-methoxypsoralen (8-MOP) and subsequent irradiation with artificial UVA was a highly effective treatment for psoriasis.2,3 Psoralen baths (soaking in a dilute psoralen solution) and subsequent UVA exposure (bath-PUVA), which originated in Scandinavia,4 is also being used in many European institutions.
 The effectiveness of all variants of PUVA has been widely confirmed and has profoundly influenced dermatologic therapy, in general, providing treatment for numerous disorders in addition to psoriasis (Table 238-1).
 A major advance in phototherapy was the development of fluorescent bulbs that emitted narrowband UVB radiation at 311–313 nm in the mid-1980s.
 This narrow spectrum is slightly inferior in clearing psoriasis or mycosis fungoides.
-However, due to the fact that it is easier to perform and ...
+However, due to the fact that it is easier to perform and possibly ...